bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 The folder structure lays the foundation for the website structure.
 The theme relies on Hugo’s page bundle features.
 {.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content structure.
-It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein should be interpreted as fast as possible.
-Organizational overhead is avoided but small details matter.
-Efficiency is Hugo’s greatest achievement but also the reason for misunderstandings and errors.
+It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are rendered as straightforward and fast as possible.
+Organizational overhead is avoided — small details matter instead.
+Efficiency is Hugo’s greatest achievement but also the reason for misunderstandings.

 {{< mnote up=14 >}}
-Besides Markdown Hugo also offers to process HTML files, data files, and other formats.
+Besides Markdown, Hugo also offers to process HTML files, data files, and other formats.
 {{< /mnote >}}

 ## Folder structure

-The content of the root {$/} and the folders {$doc}, {$news}, {$blog} and {$article} may contain Markdown files and their resources.
+The content of the root {$/} and the folders {$doc}, {$news}, {$blog}, and {$article} may contain Markdown files and their resources.
 The theme provides different layout templates for them.
 Hugo applies the matching templates automatically to every content file inside these directories and their descendants.

 {$/} contains top-level pages